United States Pet Passport Regulations (excluding Hawaii)

 Countries that do not require a rabies vaccination for dogs

-Dogs entering the United States with their owners who have lived in the following countries for at least 6 months or since birth do not require a rabies vaccination, however, it is recommended and may be required by state ordinances: Albania, Anartica, Andorra, Anguilla, Antigua and Barbuda, Argentina, Aruba, Ascension Island, Austria, Australia, Azores, Bahamas, Balearic Island, Barbados, Belgium, Bermuda, British Indian Ocean Territory, British Virgin Islands, Cabrera, Cayman Islands, Channel Islands, Chile, Christmas Island, Cocos (Keeling) Islands, Cook Islands, Corsica, Costa Rica, Cyprus, Czech Republic, Denmark, Dominica, Easter Island, Falkland Islands, Faroe Islands, Formentera, Galapagos Islands, Guadeloupe, Fiji, France, French Polynesia, Germany, Gibraltar, Guam, Hawaii, Hong Kong, Ibiza, Ireland, Isle of Man, Italy, Jamaica, Japan, Kiribati, Lichtenstein, Luxembourg, Macau SAR, Majorca, Malta, Marshall Islands, Martinique, Menorca, Micronesia, Monaco, Montserrat, Nauru, Netherland Antilles, Netherlands, New Caledonia, New Zealand, Niue, Norfolk Island, Northern Mariana Islands, Palau, Papua New Guinea, Pitcairn Islands, Portugal, Saint Kitts and Nevis, Saint Lucia, Saint Martin, Saint Vincent and the Grenadines, Samoa, San Marino, Singapore, Soloman Islands, South Georgia, South Sandwich Islands, Spain (except Ceuta and Melilla), Switzerland, Tahiti, Tokelau, Tonga, Trinidad and Tobago, Turks and Caicos, Tuvalu, United Kingdom, Uruguay, Vanuatu, Virgin Islands (US and British), Wake Island, US Pacific Islands, Wallis and Futuna.
+Dogs entering the United States with their owners who have lived in the following countries for at least 6 months or since birth do not require a rabies vaccination, however, it is recommended and may be required by State ordinances: Albania, American Samoa, Andorra, Anguilla, Antartica, Antigua and Barbuda, Argentina, Aruba, Ascension Island, Australia, Austria, Azores, Bahamas, Balearic Islands, Barbados, Belgium, Bermuda, British Indian Ocean Territory, British Virgin Islands, Cabrera, Cayman Islands, Channel Islands, Chile, Christmas Island, Cocos (Keeling) Islands, Cook Islands, Corsica, Costa Rica, Cyprus, Czech Republic, Denmark, Dominica, Easter Island, Estonia, Falkland Islands, Faroe Islands, Fiji, Finland, Formentera, France, French Polynesia, Galapagos Islands, Germany, Gibraltar, Guadeloupe, Guam, Hawaii, Hong Kong, Ibiza, Iceland, Ireland, Isle of Man, Italy, Jamaica, Japan, Kiribati, Latvia, Lichtenstein, Luxembourg, Macau SAR, Majorca, Maldives, Malta, Marshall Islands, Martinique, Micronesia, Minorca, Monaco, Montserrat, Nauru, Netherland Antilles, Netherlands, New Caledonia, New Zealand, Niue, Norfolk Island, Northern Mariana Islands, Norway (except Svalbard), Palau, Papua New Guinea, Pitcairn Islands, Portugal, Saint Kitts (Saint Christopher) and Nevis, Saint Lucia, Saint Martin, Saint Vincent and the Grenadines, Samoa, San Marino, Singapore, Soloman Islands, South Georgia, South Sandwich Island, Spain (except Ceuta and Melilla), Sweden, Switzerland, Tahiti, Tokelau, Tonga, Trinidad and Tobago, Turks and Caicos, Tuvalu, United Kingdom, Uruguay, Vanuatu, Virgin Islands (US and British), Wake Islands, US Pacific Islands, Wallis and Futuna Islands.

 Entering the United States by Air